 Green Mango Chutney (Raw Mango Chutney) is a spicy and tangy Indian accompaniment made using tangy green mangoes and a few other ingredients.
 Serve it with an Indian snack or meal for a tangy treat (vegan).

 Green Mango Chutney (Raw Mango Chutney, Kairi Dhaniya Chutney) is a perfect spicy and tangy Indian accompaniment for your everyday summer meals.

-Bright green in color, it is a flavorful blend of green mangoes, cilantro (fresh coriander leaves), mint leaves, and a few more ingredients.
+Bright green in color, it is a flavorful blend of raw green mangoes, cilantro (fresh coriander leaves), mint leaves, and a few more ingredients.
 It is easy to make, quick, and super refreshing!

 When the ingredients are ready, kairi ki chutney just takes 2 minutes to come together.
 This chutney can be stored for 5-6 days, so you can make yourself a big batch and serve it with your everyday meals.

 Raw mango chutney has many health benefits too.
-It contains vitamin C which immunes us from many diseases.
+It contains vitamin C which immunizes us from many diseases.
 It protects the body from diarrhea, dysentery, and indigestion-related problems during summer.
 Raw mango chutney prevents sunstroke, scurvy, and stomach-related disorders.

-The quantity of ingredients in the kairi dhaniya chutney makes a big role in the taste, so make sure you follow the recipe to the T for the best taste and texture.
+The quantity of ingredients in the kairi dhaniya chutney plays a big role in the taste, so make sure you follow the recipe to the T for the best taste and texture.

 This chutney is oil-free, vegan, and can be easily made gluten-free.
 You can double or triple the recipe too.